Contemporary vs modern dance

 Significant within this domain is floor work that involves executing moves on or near the ground.
 This approach offers dancers opportunities for extensive emotional and corporeal exploration in performances.
 Each is imbued with deep personal resonance.

 The characteristic asymmetrical movements prevalent in modern dance lend an element of surprise and fluid tension to the style.
-Such unpredictability pairs seamlessly with an emphasis on individual expression within this free-form side of dance, empowering performers to channel their own sentiments and life stories through physical movement.
+Such unpredictability pairs seamlessly with an emphasis on individual expression within this free-form side of dance, empowering performers to channel their sentiments and life stories through physical movement.

 Characteristics of Contemporary Dance